 A planning application isn’t always needed but will cost upward of £175 if you need one.

-Party wall agreements can cost up to £750 per neighbour.
+Party wall agreements can cost up from £500 up to £1500 per neighbour.

 Survey fees for drains, water table, trees and general geology will vary but often cost several hundred each.

 Our prices also exclude the cost of kitchens, bathrooms and other high-end extras that you may require.

 The cost of basement extensions has gone up considerably since the start of the pandemic, the cost of some materials is 30-50% more than they were only two years ago and a shortage of skilled labour and plenty of demand has pushed prices higher.

 In 2022 we think a decent basement extension will cost from £4500 per square metre with professional fees on top.

 Of course, the prices on this page are also specific to the basement we wanted constructing under our property, your project could be completely different.

 As prices are very volatile at the moment and they could go up or down, we urge customers to get a fixed quote by filling out this form with details of their project.

 Have you considered a garden basement extension?
 By digging out the garden, rather than the space under the property, you could save money as there’s less underpinning.
 Prices vary but are usually from £3000 per square metre still.